mciotola/fourier_conduction_instantaneous/README.md

 Make that you are in the correct directory.

 If you adjusted the parameters, make sure all are positive and have decimal point.
-Also make sure that you saved the file in a pure text format and that the filenake ends in ".rb"
+Also make sure that you saved the file in a pure text format and that the filename ends in ".rb"

 ## Copyright and Use Notice